l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ## Haven't you said identical?
 How to customise the Docker host

 On platforms that don't support containers, by default Vagrant spins up a Tiny Core Linux (boot2docker) Docker host.
 If our CI, staging or production environment don't run boot2docker (hopefully) we have a gap between the configurations of these environments.
-That can virtually be the cause of a production bug, impossible to identify in developpment environment.
+That can virtually be the cause of a production bug, impossible to identify in development environment.
 Let's try to fix it.

 ![Different Docker hosts on different environments: virtually a breach](images/diagr2.png)